SyedBilal61/DJANGO-REST-FRAMEWORK-API-WEATHERAPP/README.md

 3. Run the Django development server:

 python manage.py runserver
+# After running this command you will find a link in your terminal (for instance like this http://127.0.0.1:8000/) just copy paste it any your chrome browser and put any city name in the button and submit you will find the required results

 **Usage**
 Checking Weather: Enter the name of a city in the input field and click "Check" to get the current weather forecast.